Manchester United agree fee to sign 17-year-old Man City goal machine McNeill | Goal.com

 City would also be set to receive a percentage of any further sale for the striker who is said to have scored over 600 goals at youth level.
 United are understood to be working on finalising the transfer with all relevant parties before it can be confirmed.

-The deal now has to go through the Premier League investigation process, which usually takes two to three weeks before the transfer can be concluded.
+Once the deal is concluded it will then go through the Premier League investigation process, which usually takes two to three weeks.

 McNeill would be a boost to Neil Wood's Under-23s side, who have started the campaign without a recognised centre-forward in the squad.